bryanthowell-tableau/tableau_tools/README.md

 `TableauRestApiConnection.query_workbook(wb_name_or_luid, p_name_or_luid=None, username_or_luid=None)`

-You'll notice that `query_workbook` and `query_datasource` include parameters for the project (and the username for workbooks).
+Yo'll notice that `query_workbook` and `query_datasource` include parameters for the project (and the username for workbooks).
 This is because workbook and datasource names are only unique within a Project of a Site, not within a Site.
 If you search without the project specified, the method will return a workbook if only one is found, but if multiple are found, it will throw a `MultipleMatchesFoundException` .

 Starting in tableau_tools 4.0, `query_project` returns a `Project` object, which is necessary when setting Permissions.